fouadtrad/EECE655-TCPSynFlooding/README.md

-# EECE655-SynFlood
+# EECE655 - TCP Syn Flooding Attack and Detection

-This repository contains the python code for the TCP SYN Flood attack and defense mechanisms.
+This repository contains the python code for the TCP SYN Flooding attack and detection mechanisms.
 This code has been developed as part of the EECE655 Internet Security course at the American University of Beirut.

 <b>Team Members:</b>